 Fleece is available in different textures.
 The texture depends on the blend of materials that the fleece is made of, the thickness, and the manufacturing process.
 Fleece is generally softer than wool.
 Many find it to be more comfortable to wear.

 In my opinion, fleece is one of the most comfortable fabrics.
 It feels great against the skin.
 It’s very soft to the touch.
-This texture makes fleece an excellent material for jackets and linings for clothes.
+This texture makes fleece material excellent for jackets and linings for clothes.
 It’s cozy.

 Fleece doesn’t itch like wool.
 Because it’s a synthetic material, it doesn’t contain any allergens.
 This makes fleece an excellent alternative to wool for those with sensitive skin or allergies.